Byron Buxton Player Props: Twins vs. Astros

-On Tuesday, Byron Buxton (.216 batting average in his past 10 games, with a double, two home runs, four walks and three RBI) and the Minnesota Twins play the Houston Astros, whose starting pitcher will be Brandon Bielak.
+On Wednesday, Byron Buxton (.268 on-base percentage in past 10 games, 56 points below season-long percentage) and the Minnesota Twins play the Houston Astros, whose starting pitcher will be Hunter Brown.
 First pitch is at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Byron Buxton Game Info & Props vs. the Astros